puppetlabs/trapperkeeper/README.md

 ### Configuration Service

-The configuration service is built-in to trapperkeeper and is always loaded.
+The configuration service is built-in to Trapperkeeper and is always loaded.
 It performs the following tasks at application startup:

 * Reads all application configuration into memory